CAFA: Class-Aware Feature Alignment for Test-Time Adaptation

-In this work, we proposed a \emph{simple yet effective} feature alignment that considers both intra- and inter-class distances, noting the importance of considering them in test-time adaptation.
-Most existing feature alignments are generally conducted along with training on the source data, which allows a model to learn target distributions in a class-discriminative manner.
-However, in case of test-time adaptation where access to the source data is prohibited, a model does not have a chance to learn test features in such a manner.
-Our simple feature alignment that considers both intra- and inter-class distances effectively addresses such a challenge as shown in our in-depth analysis and extensive experiments.
+In this work, we proposed a \emph{simple yet effective} feature alignment that considers both intra- and inter-class distances, noting the importance of considering them for test-time adaptation.
+Most of the existing feature alignments are generally conducted along with training on the source data, which allows a model to learn target distributions in a class-discriminative manner.
+However, in the case of test-time adaptation where access to the source data is prohibited during adaptation, a model does not have a chance to learn test features in such a manner.
+Our simple feature alignment that considers both intra- and inter-class distances effectively addresses such a challenge as shown in our analyses and extensive experiments.
 However, there still remains room for improvements: 1) better pseudo-labeling method and 2) better learnable parameters than BN layers.
 We hope our work inspires the following researchers to investigate more effective test-time adaptation methods.

-\textbf{ {Pseudo labeling}} One limitation of our work is that we resort to using the predicted labels when assigning a class to each test sample.
-This could be problematic in the early phase of adaptation since the model encounters samples of a different distribution, achieving low classification accuracy.
-Along with our novel perspective to consider both intra- and inter-class distance when performing feature alignment in TTA, we believe that replacing such a pseudo-labeling approach with other advanced methods would further boost the adaptation performance of CAFA.
+\textbf{Pseudo labeling} One limitation of our work is that we resort to using the predicted labels when assigning a class to each test sample.
+This could be problematic in the early phase of adaptation since the model encounters samples from different distributions, achieving low classification accuracy.
+Along with our novel perspective to consider both intra- and inter-class distance, we believe that replacing such a pseudo-labeling approach with advanced methods would further boost the adaptation performance of CAFA.

-\textbf{ {Finding better learnable parameters than BN layers}} In our work, we only updated the batch normalization parameters, as also done in Wang \textit{et al.}~\cite{tent}.
-Despite its demonstrated effectiveness in TTA, batch normalization parameters only take less than 1\% of the model parameters.
+\textbf{Finding better learnable parameters than BN layers} In our work, we only updated the modulation parameters in batch normalization layers.
+Despite its demonstrated effectiveness, batch normalization parameters only take less than 1\% of the model parameters.
 If we can find better learnable model parameters, it may further improve the adaptation performance of our proposed loss CAFA.